 A fireplace brings warmth and comfort.
 As a newly married couple, you might spend many hours of most evenings by the fireplace.

 When kids and pets come into the picture, the fireplace could also become a hazard or dangerous for them.
 The sharp edges, the heat, and the fireplace carbon monoxide all become dangerous.
 Have you considered taking the time to baby-proof the fireplace?

 You can still enjoy your electric fireplaces and keep the family safe.
-By learning to baby-proof the fireplace, everyone can feel confident and relax.
+By learning to baby-proof the fireplace, everyone can feel confident and relaxed.
 There may be a few purchases along the way to help ensure safety.

 Different ways to baby-proof a fireplace include: